vikramsg/vikramsg.github.io/_posts/2023-05-19-blog_pandas_groupby_with_numpy.md

     )
 ```

 That's pretty easy, right?
-This does what we want, although
+It does what we want, although
 Pandas does weird stuff when you do GroupBy.
 It creates a multi-index
 with the columns that were used for the GroupBy.
 So, for example, if we were to use this UDF for PySpark, we would